ChoateProgrammingUnion/CPU-coding-challenge/README.md

 ## Submission
 The challenge will be available at December 4, 6:30 p.m.
 It will be open until the first club meeting after the winter break.

 You may work on the challenge for however long you want.
-When you believe that you have done your best on the challenge, send your codes (`functional_challenge.py` or `oop_challenge.py`) to `pkqxdd#1358` on Discord or `jwang20@choate.edu`.
+When you believe that you have done your best on the challenge, send your code (`functional_challenge.py` or `oop_challenge.py`) to `pkqxdd#1358` on Discord or `jwang20@choate.edu`.
 If you choose to submit via email, you should use `CPU Coding Challenge Submission` as your email subject.
 You may submit your code only **once**.

 ## Test Cases

 The only measurement on how well you have performed in this challenge are the the number of test cases you passed, regardless of your method.
-The same test cases as the ones come with the challenge in `test.py` will be used upon your submission.
+The same test cases as the ones that come with the challenge in `test.py` will be used upon your submission.

 Your code will be run using Python 3.7.0 with no third-party library installed.
-All challenges can be solved without importing any library.
+All challenges can be solved without importing any libraries.

 You can run the test cases by